Having up-to-date, standardized address data is key to providing high-quality services and products to customers and stakeholders.

 Address Verification

-The process of verifying an address goes beyond validating that an address exists; it determines that an address is deliverable by comparing it against third-party reference data such as GeoPostcodes and involves address correction when possible.
+Address verification goes beyond checking that an address exists.
+It determines that an address is deliverable by comparing it against third-party reference data such as GeoPostcodes, and involves address correction when possible.

-For instance, on an e-commerce website’s checkout page, we might use address verification to ensure the address provided matches public records and belongs to the real person, preventing fraud.
+For instance, on an e-commerce website’s checkout page, we might use an address verification tool to ensure the address provided matches public records and belongs to the real person, preventing fraud.
+An address verification tool is especially valuable in high-volume environments where manual checks are not feasible.

-Address standardization formats addresses according to standards, often relying on validation and verification processes.
+Address standardization formats addresses according to standards, often relying on address validation and address verification processes.

 An e-commerce company, for example, standardizes customer addresses in its database to ensure consistency and compliance with postal service formats, facilitating smooth shipping operations.